rootforbid/Emby.Plugins.Gotify/README.md

 # Emby.Plugins.Gotify
 Gotify notifications for your Emby server.
+*Certified working on Ember Server* `4.5.1.0`

 ## Installation